The National Genomic Test Directory

 Updating the National Genomic Test Directory – the process

-The Test Directory will be updated annually from 2021 following the structured, evidence-based process described in the NHS England and policy document for Updating the National Genomic Test Directory.
+The Test Directory is updated following a structured, evidence-based process described in the NHS England policy document for Updating the National Genomic Test Directory.

-Anyone can apply to update the Test Directory, this may be to consider new test targets, clinical indications, and/or changes to existing tests on the Test Directory.
-The evaluation of applications to update the Test Directory will include an assessment of the clinical utility, unmet need and benefit to patients evidenced by the data.
-The process involves clinical and scientific experts, and patient and public voice representatives, ensuring patients are involved in all of our decisions.
+Anyone can submit an application to update the Test Directory, this may be to consider new test targets, clinical indications, and/or changes to existing tests on the Test Directory.
+The evaluation of applications to update the Test Directory includes an assessment of the clinical utility, scientific validity and unmet need and benefit to patients evidenced by the latest data.
+The overall process is supported by clinical and scientific experts and patient and public voice representatives.

 Applicants should note that: